Avocodo: Generative Adversarial Network for Artifact-free Vocoder: Experimental Setup

 \subsection{Training Setup}

-Avocodo and baseline models were trained to synthesize waveforms from ground-truth mel-spectrograms.
-GAN-based vocoders, HiFi-GAN and VocGAN, were selected as the baseline models.
-We calculated $80$ bands of mel-spectrograms from audio samples with the short-time Fourier transform (STFT).
-The STFT parameters were set to \num[group-separator={,}]{1024}, \num[group-separator={,}]{1024}, and $256$ for FFT, window, and hop size, respectively.
-Each audio samples were sliced with a random window selection method.
-The segment size was \num[group-separator={,}]{8192} which is about $0.4$ seconds long.
-For the singing dataset, the segment size increased to \num[group-separator={,}]{65536} which is about $3$ seconds, because singing voices have a long vowel duration \citep{nsinger}.
+As the baseline models, we selected HiFi-GAN\footnote{\url{https://github.com/jik876/hifi-gan}}, VocGAN, and StyleMelGAN\footnote{\url{https://github.com/kan-bayashi/ParallelWaveGAN}}.
+HiFi-GAN utilizes discriminators based on multi-scale structure downsampling with average pooling and equally spaced sampling.
+VocGAN uses a discriminator based on hierarchical structure downsampling with average pooling.
+StyleMelGAN utilizes discriminators that discriminate the sub-band signals of random window selected signal obtained by PQMF analysis.
+For the single speaker speech synthesis, Avocodo\footnote{Source code is available at \url{https://github.com/ncsoft/avocodo}.} and HiFi-GAN were both trained up to $3$M steps.
+VocGAN and StyleMelGAN were trained up to $2.5$M and $1.5$M steps, respectively.
+Next, for the unseen speaker synthesis, all models were trained up to $1$M steps.

-All models were trained up to $3$M steps with the official implementation.
-We used an AdamW optimizer \citep{AdamW} with an initial learning rate of $0.002$.
-The optimizer parameter $(\beta_1, \beta_2)$ were set to $(0.8, 0.99)$, and the exponential learning rate decay was applied using $0.999$ \citep{HiFi-GAN}.
-The hyper-parameter of the generator was the same as that of the HiFi-GAN.
-The HiFi-GAN generator has two versions having an identical architecture but differing number of parameters: $V$1 is larger than $V$2 and Avocodo also follows this rule.
-The number of sub-band $N$ is $16$ for tSBD and is $M=64$ for fSBD.
-The parameters of the PQMF were empirically selected.
-Detailed explanations are provided in \cref{PQMF}.
+The hyper-parameters of Avocodo's generator are the same as that of the HiFi-GAN.
+The HiFi-GAN generator has two versions with an identical architecture but different number of parameters: $V$1 is larger than $V$2, and Avocodo also follows this rule.
+The number of sub-bands $N$ is $16$ for tSBD and $M$ is $64$ for fSBD.
+Moreover, the parameters of PQMF were selected empirically.
+An AdamW optimizer \citep{AdamW} was used with an initial learning rate of $0.002$.
+The optimizer parameters $(\beta_1, \beta_2)$ were set as $(0.8, 0.99)$, and an exponential learning rate decay of $0.999$ was applied \citep{HiFi-GAN}.

+Input features are ground-truth mel-sepctrogram extracted from recorded speech waveform. $80$ bands of mel-spectrograms were calculated from audio samples using the short-time Fourier transform (STFT).
+The STFT parameters for $22{,}050$Hz were set as $1{,}024$, $1{,}024$, $256$ for the number of STFT bin, window sizes, and hop sizes, respectively.
+For $24$kHz, the parameters were set as $2{,}048$, $1{,}200$, $300$, respectively.
+Each audio sample was sliced with the random window selection method.
+The segment size was $8{,}192$, which is about $0.4$s long.